IllumiDesk/illumidesk/CONTRIBUTING.md

 ```
 If tests fail, don't hesitate to ask for help.

 9. Add and commit the changed files using `git add` and `git commit -m "my commit message here"`.
 You may notice that some commands run right after running `git commit ...`.
+These commands are run with the `pre-commit` hooks defined in the `.pre-commit-config.yaml` configuration file.

 10. Push the changes to your fork using:

 ```